silviaenma/PPIIMoL/README.md

 📜 Licencia
 Este proyecto está bajo la licencia GNU GPLv3.

-🌐 English
-📖 Description
+🌐 Description (English)
 PPIIMoL is a Python module designed to integrate with PyMOL for the automatic detection of polyproline II (PPII) helices in proteins.
-It simplifies structural analysis by identifying characteristic torsional angles (phi and psi) and potential non-canonical hydrogen bonds (Cα-H···O=C).
+This tool simplifies structural analysis by quickly identifying characteristic torsional angles (phi and psi), as well as potential non-canonical hydrogen bonds (Cα-H···O=C).

 Developed as part of a Bachelor's Thesis in Computer Engineering in collaboration with the CSIC neuroscience lab.